-Bookseller Charles Senior with the young poet George Mackay Brown alongside friends Susie Gilbertson, John Broom and Sylvia Wishart outside North House, Sylvia’s Rackwick home.
+Bookseller Charles Senior with the poet George Mackay Brown alongside friends Susie Gilbertson, John Broom and Sylvia Wishart outside North House, Sylvia’s Rackwick home.
 This convivial scene offers a glimpse of the camaraderie and artistic energy that poet and artist along with other creative people brought to the valley.

 Hoy in Mind